Three Short Expat Portraits

 England is one of the most beautiful countries in the world.
 It also happens to be one of the best to live in: lawful, orderly, clean, organized, with beautiful countryside, parks, towns and cities, with a very advanced democratic system of government, and much more.
 Tonga happens to be the worst country of the South Pacific, and its main island one of the most bland and least interesting places I have ever visited.
 Worst of all, during my visit, there was even a fierce persecution of the Chinese merchants on the island, which led to the expulsion of 95 percent of the 4,000 Chinese who had been living there for decades!
 As it turns out, many Tongans are nationalists and have an unwarranted sense of self-importance that makes them look down on all other nations of the Pacific as well as all visitors or workers in their country.
 They think that because they have a king and are therefore a “kingdom,” this somehow entitles them to some form of royalty or aristocracy.
 Or that because Tonga lies directly on the 180th meridian line from Greenwich (the ultimate final connection between England and Tonga – apart from Timothy, of course) and is therefore “the first country on Earth to greet the rays of the rising sun” (a silly global convention) that they are, in some sense, privileged or … en-lightened!
 If I were to choose the last place on earth to make my new home, Tonga would be among the most likely candidates.

 Yet Timothy chose Tonga over England!
 And since he has never visited any other country in his life and knows no better, he has convinced himself that he lives on the best and most exotic island of the Pacific on permanent vacation.
 Throughout the tour and thereafter, he could not stop repeating – as if to convince himself rather than us! – how happy he was to have emigrated to this “exotic island paradise.”
 The truth, of course, apart from the obvious one concerning Tonga itself, is that he is actually working much harder than most Tongans to make a living, and he has no time to really enjoy his paradise – not that there would be much to truly enjoy had he the time.
 The tragic irony is that although Timothy works himself to death, the indigenous Tongans are quite lazy!
 The proof?
 They are the most obese people in the world because they sit all day long … eating New Zealand lamb!
 Timothy will never, of course, become aware of this unfortunate reality of his life because he consciously or unconsciously chose to limit his universe within two small circles: England and Tonga.
-When I asked him why has he never visited nearby Fiji or New Zealand (two of the most beautiful places on the planet), his answer was “Because Tonga is the best!”
+When I asked him why he has never visited nearby Fiji or New Zealand (two of the most beautiful places on the planet), his answer was “Because Tonga is the best!”